A Micro-Ellipsoid Model for Wet Porous Materials Rendering: Introduction

 \section{Introduction}

 Reproducing appearances from the real world with material models is essential in computer graphics.
 Material models for some common appearances (e.g., plastic, metals, glasses, etc.) have been extensively developed with surface shading models (e.g., microfacet models~\cite{Cook1982REFLEC, walter2007mmrt}).
-Unfortunately, these widely-used shading models have limited capability to represent \emph{wet powdered materials}.
-Examples of this kind of materials include a damp road or wet sand (see Fig.~\ref{fig:realphoto}).
-Generally, the powdered materials are made of discrete powders, where the particle size is larger than the wavelength.
-After filling the materials with some liquids, they become wet.
+Unfortunately, these widely-used shading models have limited capability to represent \emph{wet porous materials}.
+Examples of this kind of materials include a damp road or wet sand (see Fig.~\ref{fig:sand}).
+Generally, the porous materials are made of many tiny grains.
+After being filled with liquids, the materials become wet and appear darker.
 These appearances have become crucial for many applications, like wet roads in the autonomous driving simulation.
 However, it's challenging to simulate these materials, as it involves complex optical phenomena.